Neutral Density Filters

-Knight Optical supply high quality neutral density filters from stock or made to our exact specification.
+Knight Optical supply high quality custom neutral density filters made to your exact specification.
 Every component is individually tested on our Agilent Cary 5000 spectrometers fitted with a UMA device for testing transmission and reflection at any given angle.
 Our Agilent 660 FTIR spectrometer is used for coatings between 3.5µm and 45µm.
 All tested by our highly skilled technicians in our state of art metrology lab to ensure all components meet our high quality standards.
 We can provide transmission and reflection curves at given wavelengths from 175nm up to 3200nm in TXT or CSV format, or other formatted options.